-1. Fulfill the AAFS Basic Requirements for Promotion and any such additional requirements as may be established for its members; and

-- 2. Register and attend a minimum of two (2) annual conferences of the AAFS and one (1) Digital & Multimedia Sciences Section Business Meeting.
-The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted (special consideration may be given for promotion after attendance at one (1) conference if extenuating circumstances have prevented attendance for two (2) years and all other promotion requirements have been met); and - 3.
-Meet three (3) of the following requirements prior to the annual conference at which promotion to Fellow is conferred.

-NOTE: At least one (1) of the contributions must be from category b. or c.:
+- 1. Fulfill the AAFS Basic Requirements for Promotion and any such additional requirements as may be established for its members; and - 2.
+Register and attend a minimum of two (2) annual conferences of the AAFS and one (1) Digital & Multimedia Sciences Section Business Meeting.
+The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted (special consideration may be given for promotion after attendance at one (1) conference if extenuating circumstances have prevented attendance for two (2) years and all other promotion requirements have been met); and - 3.
+Meet two (2) of the following requirements prior to the annual conference at which promotion to Member is conferred.
+NOTE: One (1) of the contributions must be from category a., and the other contribution must be from either b. or d.:

-- Participate as an active member or chair of a committee of the Digital & Multimedia Sciences Section of AAFS.
+- a.
+Participate as an active member or chair of a committee of the Digital & Multimedia Sciences Section of AAFS.
 One (1) year of committee work equals one (1) contribution.
-The committee chair will submit a list of active members at the end of each year to the section chair; or - b.
-Participate in the annual program of the AAFS by presentation of a paper, poster, breakfast seminar, luncheon seminar, workshop, or moderating a routine Digital & Multimedia Sciences Section program session; or - c.
-Author a paper on a subject relevant to the section's area of interest that is accepted for publication in the Journal of Forensic Sciences or another peer-reviewed journal or peer-reviewed conference proceedings.
+The committee chairs will submit a list of active members at the end of each year to the section chair; or - Participate in the annual AAFS program by presentation of paper, poster, luncheon presentation, workshop or seminar, or moderating a routine Digital & Multimedia Sciences Section program session; or - c.
+Author a paper on a subject relevant to the section's area of interest that is accepted for publication in the Journal of Forensic Sciences or other peer-reviewed journal or conference proceedings.
 This requirement is fulfilled if the applicant's name appears as an author on the paper.
 Letters to the Editor or Book Reviews will not be considered in fulfilling this requirement; or - d.
-Participate as a site evaluator/Commissioner for the Forensic Science Education Programs Accreditation Commission (FEPAC) or as a faculty member of a Forensic Science Educational Conference (FSEC) on two (2) separate occasions; and - 4.
-Demonstrate active work in the forensic sciences at the time the promotion application is filed.
+Participate as a site evaluator/Commissioner for Forensic Science Education Programs Accreditation Commission (FEPAC) or as a faculty member of a Forensic Science Educational Conference (FSEC) on two (2) separate occasions; and - 4.
+Demonstrate active work in the forensic sciences at the time the promotion application is filed; and - 5.
+Applicant must provide one (1) letter of reference from a full Member, Fellow, Retired Member, or Retired Fellow of the Digital & Multimedia Sciences Section.